C4ptainCrunch/thesis/source/index.rst

 We can now define the :code:`Game.step(i)` method that is called for every step of the game.
 It takes a single parameter, :code:`i`, and plays the i-th pit in the current sate.
-This method returns the new state, the amount of seeds captured and a boolean informing whether the game is finished.
+This method returns the new state, the number of seeds captured and a boolean informing whether the game is finished.